Welcome to the websites of ADT!

 According to its statutes, the ADT serves

 to bring together and promote all efforts aimed at improving the economic efficiency and competitive strength of German animal products and bringing the requirements of ecology and economics into line with each other.
-Its activity is not geared towards an economic commercial operation.
+Its activity is not geared towards commercial success.

 Since opening its office in Brussels in autumn 2001, the main task of ADT has been to safeguard the interests of its affiliated member organisations with regard to European institutions (in particular the Commission and Parliament).
 The ADT provides members with the latest information and documentation from Brussels and at the same time provides protagonists in the capital of Europe with information from the